raboud/HMSBackend/vsts-docs/builds/xamarin-iOS.md

 Add a "Xamarin iOS" task with following configuration:

-1. `eShopOnContainers-iOS.sln` in "Solution".
+1. `HMS-iOS.sln` in "Solution".
 This solution has been created ex professo for the build.
 2. Ensure that the "Create App Package" checkbox is enabled

 **About signing & Provisioning section**